 Modern solder flux are scary.
 Period.
 Once, I ordered a professional flux and a quick read through the ‘consequences’ of it’s usage looked like a damn curse to me: Cancer, birth defects etc. You don’t have to be Ph.D. in biology to get that this flux must be a hell of a mutagen, so I decided to put it somewhere far away.
 Anyway, rosin was and is my flux of choice.
 It’s much safer, but still not ideal.
-You do have to filter the smoke anyways, unless you are fond of headaches.
+You do have to filter the smoke anyways from their selection, unless you are fond of headaches.
 So, this project was just asking to be done:

 To make such a scary thing you’ll need: